connexcs/docs/docs/apps/architecture/script.md

 !!!
 Note
     A **File ID** serves as the unique identifier for a file, while a **UUID** is used to expose a **ScriptForge File** to external systems.

-#### Some In-Built Environmental Variables in ScriptForge:
+#### Some In-Built Environmental Variables in ScriptForge

 * **SCRIPTFORGE_ID**: File ID of the ScriptForge file.
 * **SCRIPTFORGE_NAME**: Name of the ScriptForge file.
 * **APP_ID**: ID of the application.
 * **EXEC_HOST**: Host name of the server executing the script.

-You can add the environmental variables using `process.env`.
+You can get the environmental variables using `process.env`.

 ### Assign the Script to a Customer